ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 ### Principle Robust
 Reference: WCAG 2.1 > 4. / EN 301 549 > 9.4
+Target group: developer
-Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.
+Content MUST be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.

 ### Guideline Compatible
 Reference: WCAG 2.1 > 4.1 / EN 301 549 > 9.4.1
+Target group: developer
-Maximize compatibility with current and future user agents, including assistive technologies.
+One MUST maximize compatibility with current and future user agents, including assistive technologies.

 #### Success Criterion Parsing
 Reference: WCAG 2.1 > 4.1.1 Level A / EN 301 549 > 9.4.1.1
+Target group: developer
-In content implemented using markup languages, elements have complete start and end tags, elements are nested according to their specifications, elements do not contain duplicate attributes, and any IDs are unique, except where the specifications allow these features.
+In content implemented using markup languages, elements MUST have complete start and end tags, elements MUST be nested according to their specifications, elements MUST not contain duplicate attributes, and any IDs MUST be unique, except where the specifications allow these features.
 Start and end tags that are missing a critical character in their formation, such as a closing angle bracket or a mismatched attribute value quotation mark are not complete.

 #### Success Criterion Name, Role, Value
 Reference: WCAG 2.1 > 4.1.2 Level A / EN 301 549 > 9.4.1.2
+Target group: developer
-For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role can be programmatically determined; states, properties, and values that can be set by the user can be programmatically set; and notification of changes to these items is available to user agents, including assistive technologies.
+For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role MUST be determinable programmatically; states, properties, and values that can be set by the user MUST be programmatically settable; and notification of changes to these items MUST be available to user agents, including assistive technologies.
 This success criterion is primarily for Web authors who develop or script their own user interface components.
 For example, standard HTML controls already meet this success criterion when used according to specification.

 #### Success Criterion Status Messages
 Reference: WCAG 2.1 > 4.1.3 Level AA / EN 301 549 > 9.4.1.3
+Target group: developer
-In content implemented using markup languages, status messages can be programmatically determined through role or properties such that they can be presented to the user by assistive technologies without receiving focus.
+In content implemented using markup languages, status messages MUST be programmatically determined through role or properties such that they can be presented to the user by assistive technologies without receiving focus.

 # CONFORMANCE REQUIREMENTS
 Reference: EN 301 549 > 9.5